googleapis/github-repo-automation/one-time-tasks/README.md

 scripts that were used to solve some problems related to managing multiple repositories, and can be used as examples of using the library.

+### `fix-samples-dependency.sh`

+A sample shell script that can be passed to `apply-change.js`.
+This particular script uses [jq](https://stedolan.github.io/jq/) tool to validate if the samples package (`samples/package.json`) depends on the exactly the same version of the main package as listed in `package.json` (to make sure that when we run samples tests, we test the current code using `npm link`, and not the code of some older version downloaded from NPM).
+The script is called inside the temporary folder where each repository is cloned, and makes the required changes, after which the added and modified files will be checked in by `apply-change.js`.

 ### `remove-node7.js`

 Fix CircleCI configuration `.circleci/config.yml` in all repositories,